Judaism: Islam and Judaism

 Both Judaism and Islam trace their origins to the patriarch Abraham, and they are therefore considered Abrahamic religions.
 In both Jewish and Muslim tradition, the Jewish and Arab peoples are descended from the two sons of Abraham—Isaac and Ishmael, respectively.
 While both religions are monotheistic and share many commonalities, they differ based on the fact that Jews do not consider Jesus or Muhammad to be prophets, among many other reasons.
 The adherents of the religions have interacted with each other since the 7th century, when Islam originated and spread in the Arabian Peninsula.
-The period under the Ummayad and the Abbasid caliphates between 712 and 1066 has been called the Golden age of Jewish culture in Spain.
+The period under the Umayyad and the Abbasid caliphates between 712 and 1066 has been called the Golden age of Jewish culture in Spain.
 Non-Muslim monotheists living in these countries, including Jews, were known as dhimmis.
 Dhimmis were allowed to practice their own religions and administer their own internal affairs, but they were subject to certain restrictions that were not imposed on Muslims.
 For example, they had to pay the jizya, a per capita tax imposed on free adult non-Muslim males, and they were also forbidden to bear arms or testify in court cases involving Muslims.
 Many of the laws regarding dhimmis were highly symbolic.
 For example, dhimmis in some countries were required to wear distinctive clothing, a practice not found in either the Quran or the hadiths but invented in early medieval Baghdad and inconsistently enforced.
 Jews in Muslim countries were not entirely free from persecution—for example, many were killed, exiled or forcibly converted in the 12th century, in Persia, and by the rulers of the Almohad dynasty in North Africa and Al-Andalus, as well as by the Zaydi imams of Yemen in the 17th century (see Mawza Exile).
 At times, Jews were also restricted in their choice of residence—in Morocco, for example, Jews were confined to walled quarters (mellahs) beginning in the 15th century and increasingly since the early 19th century.

 In the mid-20th century, Jews were expelled from nearly all of the Arab countries.
 Most have chosen to live in Israel.
 Today, antisemitic themes including Holocaust denial have become commonplace in the propaganda of Islamic movements such as Hizbullah and Hamas, in the pronouncements of various agencies of the Islamic Republic of Iran, and even in the newspapers and other publications of Refah Partisi.